 Simply put, the movie begins on a standard superhero note with Morbius’ decision to seek out vampire bats.
-Once his big cure is attained, though, the horror elements start drifting in.
+Once his big cure is attained, however, the horror elements start drifting in.
 I say drift, because like fog, the dark ambience never settles.
 The story tone alternates too much between dark horror and meta-human action before the final showdown.

 Yup.
 To repeat, the movie tries, but it ended up trying too much to be many things.
 And like all such attempts, not getting anywhere.

 Come to the action and effects, I’m aware these are unpopular with many but I have to say they kept the show alive for me.
-Mainly because all that wispy black smoke and dashing reminded me of Alucard’s snazzy moves in that video game legend, Symphony of the Night.
+Mainly because all that wispy black smoke and magical dashing reminded me of Alucard’s snazzy moves in that video game legend, Symphony of the Night.
 I’m pretty sure I’m lonely with this opinion.